alexcowan369/C950/README.md

 DIRECTIONS OF HOW TO RUN/USE PROGRAM:

-Run in IDE of choice choose Python 3.11 as your interpretor, CLI prompts are presented with the while loops and it makes it easy to follow along
+Run in IDE of choice choose Python 3.11 as your interpretor, CLI prompts asking user for input are presented with the while loops thus makes it easy to follow along